The most convenient black and white film developer of which we know. We use it here at Famous Format.

 Perhaps you remember R5 MONOBATH DEVELOPER, which needed to be warmed to 85°F?
 Well, FF No.1 MONOBATH DEVELOPER is an evolution of R5 except that FF No.1 works at room temperature (70-72°F), and in most places does not require warming.

-Now, FF No.1 is offered here in concentrated form -- just add 750ml of distilled water to the 250ml of concentrate provided and you have your working solution, ready to go!
+Now, FF No.1 is offered here in concentrated form -- just add 750ml of distilled water to the provided 250ml of concentrate and you have your full 1 Liter working solution ready to go!

 DIRECTIONS FOR USE: